Krowos1/yuo/README.md

 # yuo
 Youtube audio downloader
-Audio Downloader is a convenient tool for downloading audio from videos.
+yuo is a convenient tool for downloading audio from videos.
 With this application, you can choose the desired audio format and download it quickly using optimized speed settings.

 Features: